 Kelli served as the Chief Development Officer of the United Service Organizations (USO) from 2008 to 2014, where she led fundraising efforts to support America's servicemen and women.
 In addition to her positions in D.C., she made her mark in several organizations in California.
 As President and CEO of Make-A-Wish Foundation Los Angeles, she was responsible for the operations, fundraising, and marketing to support the wishes of children with life-threatening medical conditions in Southern California.
 Kelli also served as the Beverly Hills Chamber of Commerce and Conference and Visitors Bureau President and CEO.

 Stuart Spielman, Esq., Senior Vice President, Advocacy

 Stuart Spielman joined Autism Speaks in 2008 as senior policy advisor and counsel after a long legal career and years of advocacy as a volunteer.
-He assumed the role of senior vice president of advocacy in July of 2018.
+He assumed the role of senior vice president of advocacy in 2018 and leads Autism Speaks advocacy efforts.